hmrc/accessibility/docs/testing/code-quality.md

   - JS should be added as a progressive enhancement.
 Some things may be easier with JS enabled (such as a multi-file uploader) but you should still be able to accomplish the task without JS enabled
   - any links or content dependent on JS should be hidden if it is not available, for example, backlinks using the the browser back history
   - make sure the JS does not throw errors by keeping the browser console open during testing
+- for content
+  - combining `h1` with `legend` or `label` elements to avoid duplication for screen reader users
+  - use of `autocomplete` attribute on inputs for personal data
   - backend code is not displayed, especially examining hidden copy intended for screen reader users
+  - if using `hr` element, add `aria-hidden="true"` to prevent screen readers interacting with it (ensure you cannot achieve segmentation using styling).
+- on forms
+  - radios and checkboxes have `fieldset` with a `legend` that describes the grouping
+  - using the correct `type` attribute for inputs
 - check page performance and timings